Meet our distinguished keynote speakers at ISWCS 2026.

 Biography:

-Sumei Sun (Fellow, IEEE) is currently the Executive Director of the Institute for Infocomm Research (I2R), Agency for Science, Technology, and Research (A*STAR), Singapore.
-She also holds a joint appointment with Singapore Institute of Technology, and an adjunct appointment with the National University of Singapore, both as a Full Professor.
-Her current research interests include next-generation wireless communications, joint communication-sensing-computing-control design, the industrial Internet of Things, and applied artificial intelligence.
-She is a member of the IEEE Vehicular Technology Society Board of Governors (2022–2027) and a fellow of the Academy of Engineering Singapore.
+Dr Sumei Sun is the Executive Director of A*STAR Institute for Infocomm Research (I2R), and A*STAR’s Coordinating Executive Director for Hub of the Future (HOTF).
+She holds a joint appointment with the Singapore Institute of Technology, and an adjunct appointment with the National University of Singapore, both as a full professor.

 Speaker: Professor Yonghui Li